edsu/inst126/modules/13/exercise.md

 blue = [.17, .04]
 ```

-### Color Challenge
+### 6. Color Challenge

+If you were able to turn your light a particular color try to come up with other
-Try to come up with other colors by putting different "xy" values by identifying
+colors by putting different "xy" values by identifying colors by their [x, y]
-colors by their [x, y] coordinates in the Red Triangle (Gamut B) below:
+coordinates in the Red Triangle (Gamut B) below:

   <img width="1000" src="images/color.png">

-### Timed Changes
+### 7. Timed Changes

-Try to change the light colors in a loop.
-But be sure to use a sleep command to
+Try to change the light different colors (perhaps random ones) in a loop.
+But be
-wait between requests so you don't overhwhelm the light.
-For example this sleeps
+sure to use a sleep command to wait between requests so you don't overwhelm the
-5 seconds:
+light.
+For example this command will cause your program to sleeps 5 seconds:

 ```python
 import time